Table of Contents

 |Generally, pipe flow has a circular cross-section.|

 |Cause of flow||Flow is due to gravity in open channel flow.||Flow is due to pressure in pipe flow.|

 |Surface roughness||Its roughness varies between wide limits and also varies from place to place.||Its roughness depends upon the material of the pipe.|

-|Velocity distribution||Velocity is maximum at little distance below the water surface in open channel flow.
-The shape of the velocity profile of the open channel depends on the channel roughness.||Velocity is maximum at the centre of the flow and reduces to zero at the pipe wall.
+|Velocity distribution||Velocity is maximum at a little distance below the water surface in open channel flow.
+The shape of the velocity profile of the open channel depends on the channel roughness.||Velocity is maximum at the center of the flow and reduces to zero at the pipe wall.
 Velocity distribution is symmetrical about the pipe axis in pipe flow.|

 Y = depth of flow; HGL coincides with the water surface in open channel flow.